-This project will improve the information on the status of breeding ospreys in the Kootenay Lake area.
-The project will also contribute to engaging and educating Basin residents and catalyzing them to be active stewards of Kootenay Lake.
-Increasing our understanding of breeding Ospreys is extremely important as they are considered bio-indicators of aquatic health, depending almost exclusively on fish for their diet.
-Currently, there is a fisheries decline occurring on Kootenay Lake and it has become increasingly important to enhance our knowledge of the breeding success of this sentinel species.
+This project will improve information on the status of breeding ospreys in the Kootenay Lake area.
+The project will also contribute to engaging and educating locals and catalyzing them to be active stewards of Kootenay Lake.

 Background on the Project

 The project supports and expands upon a citizen-science initiative that has been running since 1997 to monitor breeding Ospreys from Balfour to Waneta.
 As of 2022, Friends of Kootenay Lake has taken over the monitoring of the West Arm of Kootenay Lake.
 Previous to 2022, the Osprey Monitoring Program included only the North and South arms of the lake.